Violeta Went to Heaven

-Violeta Went to Heaven (Violeta se fue a los cielos) is a 2011 Chilean biopic about singer and folklorist Violeta Parra, directed by Andrés Wood.
+Violeta Went to Heaven (Violeta se fue a los cielos) is a 2011 Chilean biographical drama film about singer and folklorist Violeta Parra, directed by Andrés Wood.
 The film is based on a biography by Ángel Parra, Violeta's son with Luis Cereceda Arenas.
 He collaborated on the film.

 The film was selected as the Chilean entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.
 It was awarded the World Cinema Jury Prize (Dramatic) at the 2012 Sundance Film Festival.